Lyndir/MasterPassword/README.md

 Master Password is also available from the following package managers: [macOS: Homebrew](https://brew.sh/).
 Get in touch if you are interested in adding Master Password to any other package managers.

+There are many reasons for using Master Password instead of an ordinary password manager, read below for the details, but if you want my personal favourites, they would be:

+ - I don't need to worry about keeping backups of my countless authentication credentials.
+ - I don't need to worry that when I travel, I might not have access to my passwords vault.
+ - I don't need to trust an external party, proprietary code or for a service to stay online.
+ - If I feel at risk of my device being stolen or confiscated, I can set a fake master password, delete my user or wipe it worry-free.

 ## What is a password?